Smana/smana.github.io/content/en/post/cnpg/index.md

 thumbnail= "cloudnativepg.png"
 +++

 While Kubernetes is now the de-facto platform for orchestrating stateless applications (Because containers don't store data they can be destroyed and recreated elsewhere), running applications that require to persist data in an ephemeral environment can be **quite challenging**.
-I'm convinced this is possible and we're seing several mature cloud-native database solutions (CockroachDB, TiDB, K8ssandra, Strimzi...) but there are a few **things to consider**:
+We're seing increasing number of mature cloud-native database solutions (CockroachDB, TiDB, K8ssandra, Strimzi...) but there are a few **things to consider**:

 * Maturity of the operator, declarative approach through CRDs.
 * How to handle the storage: Kubernetes volume management(CSI,PVCs), hdd vs ssd, local storage